sbsolidarity/hotline/README.md

 needed to run SBS, as well as creating a TLS certificate for the hostname you specified.

-After Ansible finishes, you can deploy SBS to your server with
+After Ansible finishes, you’ll want to add the production values to the config files in `/var/www/shared/config/` on the remote server.
-Capistrano:
+Then you can deploy SBS to your server with Capistrano:

 ```shell
 bundle install